MicrosoftDocs/VBA-Docs/api/Access.Chart.TransformedRowSource.md

 ---

-# Chart.TransformedRowSource Property (Access)
+# Chart.TransformedRowSource property (Access)

 Returns the auto-generated SQL string that is used to support aggregation, pivoting, and ordering of chart data.
-Read-only **String** .
+Read-only **String**.

 This string is generated from a combination of the **[RowSource](Access.Chart.RowSource.md)** property and selected axis fields.